Federal Nutrition Programs

 Community Eligibility Provision

 Community Eligibility Provision (CEP) is an innovative federal program targeting high-need schools.
-CEP replaces traditional free and reduced-price meal applications with a school-wide rate of reimbursement for meals served.
-Schools and districts enrolled in CEP can serve all students breakfast and lunch free of charge.
+CEP allows schools and districts with high percentages of free and reduced-price meal eligible students to serve all students breakfast and lunch free of charge.